Using Wills And Incapacity Planning To Your Advantage

 A comprehensive estate plan considers all aspects of your life and takes advantage of every tool at your disposal.
 For instance, you may need:

-• A power of attorney to grant legal authority to a trusted loved one
+- A financial power of attorney to grant legal authority to a trusted loved one

 There are many questions you need to answer.
 I will hold your hand throughout the process.